 Pictorial representation is one of the most common ways of representing something, whether during a presentation, blog, document, or website.

-However, many people complain about their pictures being pixelated, blurry, or stretched when they copy pictures from the internet and resize them according to their requirements.
+However, many people complain about their images being pixelated, blurry, or stretched when they copy download images from the internet and resize them according to their requirements.

 This simply means that the pictures lose quality.
 Although there are many image size changer apps available, such as Vista Create, that allow users to resize their images without losing quality.